 Many people seek counseling for personal growth and/or because they need help managing the challenges in life.
 Some students worry that seeking help means they are "crazy," “weak,” or “incompetent.”
 Seeking help from a licensed professional is a way to work through a personal challenge.
 Counseling is available because we know that many students go through difficult times while they are here.
 Because CAMHS offers a short-term model of counseling to address immediate concerns, you may decide that having a longer-term therapist in the community will be helpful.
 We can help you determine that option.
 We are here for you.

-In-person Urgent Care appointments are available in CAMHS on business days 8am to 5pm for significant mental health issues, urgent distress, or crisis situations.
+In-person Urgent Care appointments are available in CAMHS on business days (8am to 6pm Monday through Thursday and 8am to 5pm Friday) for significant mental health issues, urgent distress, or crisis situations.
 Please call 617-495-2042 to schedule an urgent care visit, or to speak first with a CAMHS Cares clinician who is available 24/7 if you are unsure of whether an urgent care visit is warranted.

 What Urgent Care is: